publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1769c.md

         (1) __In general__

-        Under the system described in subsection (a) of this section, each State educational agency shall—
+        Under the system described in subsection (a), each State educational agency shall—

             (A) require that local food service authorities comply with the nutritional requirements described in subparagraphs (A) and (B) of paragraph (1);  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 Probably means subpars.
 (A) and (B) of par.
 (1) of subsec. (a). </sup></sup>